atolab/zenoh-web/content/docs/migration_1.0/MigrationGuide-v0.11.x-v1.0.md

     parent: migration_1.0
 ---

 The engineers at ZettaScale have been hard at work preparing an official version 1.0.0 of Zenoh!
-This major release comes with several API changes, Quality of Life improvements and developer conveniences.
+This major release comes with several API changes, quality of life improvements and developer conveniences.

 We now have a more stable API and intend to keep backward compatibility in the future Zenoh revisions.
 This guide is here to ease the transition to Zenoh 1.0.0 for our users!

 ## Value is gone, long live ZBytes